tkirnbauer/tkirnbauer/content/home/IRportfolio.md

  css_class = ""
 +++

-Welcome to my ePortfolio for the Institutional Research Graduate Certification

-- Bullet point 1: nowledge and skills

-**This section fullfills the requirements for [the Graduate Certificate in Institutional Research at Indiana University](https://education.indiana.edu/programs/graduate/certificate/institutional-research.html) **
+Welcome to my ePortfolio for the Institutional Research Graduate Certification. *This section fullfills the requirements for [the Graduate Certificate in Institutional Research at Indiana University](https://education.indiana.edu/programs/graduate/certificate/institutional-research.html)

-+++
-subtitle = "Knowledge and skills"
-+++
-More information here.
+## Introduction
+- Bullet point 1:

+## Skills, Knowledge, and Interests
+- Bullet point 2: